Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 Recipient’s time zone: Slate generates a fresh recipient list each day and delivers each message at your chosen time in the recipient's local time zone.

 Choose at least two delivery windows.
-Slate will generate the recipient list and send the mailing during the selected delivery windows.
+Slate generates the recipient list for each window and sends the mailing during the selected windows.

 Deduping